-The council has applied a 1.5% plan administration allowance to works costs.
+The Council has applied a 1.5% plan administration allowance to the total works cost in the plan.
 But it has also proposed including an additional land cost allowance - of 8% or \$2.8 million - to compensate residents for relocation costs, and to recover the land acquisition administration costs.

-In greenfield developments, administration costs are usually low because land is often dedicated to the council through the development process (such as works-in-kind or planning agreements).
+In greenfield developments, administration costs are usually low because land is often dedicated to the Council through the development process (such as works-in-kind or planning agreements).
 For these developments we usually assess that the 1.5% plan administration allowance is reasonable to recover all administration costs, including land acquisition administration costs.

 The SLS CP precinct is an infill development, not a greenfield development, and the administration costs for land acquisition will be different.
-The council will be required to negotiate with 10 individual homeowners to purchase their land.
-We expect that this process is likely to incur substantively higher transaction costs for the council, which would not be recovered through our standard approach (i.e. 1.5% plan administration allowance).
-We considered the appropriate land acquisition costs for this infill development on an individual basis and concluded that the land cost administration allowance proposed by the council is reasonable.
+The Council will be required to negotiate with 10 individual homeowners to purchase their land.
+We expect that this process is likely to incur substantively higher transaction costs for the Council, which would not be recovered through our standard approach (i.e. 1.5% plan administration allowance).
+We considered the appropriate land acquisition costs for this infill development on an individual basis and concluded that the land cost administration allowance proposed by the Council is reasonable.